JampaUchoa/the-art-of-engineering-management/_chapters/4_first-days.md

 Observe discussions actively.
 Share insights from past experiences when relevant, and defer decisions until you’re confident.

 If pressed to decide prematurely (e.g., by a PM accustomed to your predecessor’s taking decisions), ask clarifying questions to come up with solutions as team.

+During your first few days, make an effort to keep things moving, but avoid rushing into action before you feel confident.
+Some managers make the mistake of acting too early—and even worse, trying to shape the new company in the image of their previous workplace.

+Take the time to learn and adopt the positive aspects of the new culture.
+Some companies have a more reserved, straight-to-business approach with minimal small talk, while others are more vocal and operate like a passionate, outspoken pirate crew.
+Embrace what you have.

+## Getting out of the onboarding

+Onboarding officially ends when your director has transferred every responsibility they managed while covering your role.
+This will happen gradually, so be proactive in removing the "training wheels" progressively.
+And once you’re running your squad, you’re not alone—continue to rely on your director and team when needed.

+The skills and knowledge you’ve acquired so far will be invaluable in shaping your team’s future.
+We're just beginning!